cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/assignment2.md

 ### Do we need to submit our `service-account.json` along with the other stuff?

-We're glad you trust us so much
+We're glad you trust us so much, but we'll be testing your endpoints with our own `service-account.json` and Firestore database, so no need to include it.